<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=981546022040035&amp;ev=PageView&amp;noscript=1">

 Check with your state and local agencies and relevant professional associations to see if they offer any grant programs that apply to you.
 Your loan officer will also know what these programs require, so be sure to ask them if you’re interested in more information.

-Generally speaking, grant programs offer this down payment assistance free and clear, meaning you don’t have to pay the money back (though you’ll want to read the fine print).
+Generally speaking, grant programs offer down payment assistance free and clear, meaning you don’t have to pay the money back (though you’ll want to read the fine print).
 Some programs require stipulations like a recapture period, which means the money is free and clear only if you stay in the home for a specific number of years.

 Loans